 Non-minis (terrains, props, scenery)

-The large build volume and cheaper material costs are great for printing terrains and other props.
+The large build volume and cheaper material costs of filament printers are great for printing terrains and other props.
 FDM printers also allow you to use the prints right away, as they barely need any post-processing.

 Miniatures & figurines